Vorticode/refract/readme.md

 Events can be used via the conventional `on` attributes.
 The event code is given these variables implicitly:

-1. `this` The parent Refract element.
+1. `this` The parent Refract class instance.
 2. `event` The event object.
 3. `el` The HTML Element where the attribute is present.
 4. Any new variables in scope from a containing loop.